Why detection-based email security cannot achieve the balance that modern enterprises truly need.

 In addition, optimizing the security of AI-powered solutions often leads to increased false positives.
-These false alerts mean more emails that do not reach their destination, more false events that must be verified by an InfoSec professional, leading to unnecessary user-frustration and unnecessary costs and wasted IT resources, which are limited to begin with.
+These false alerts mean more emails that do not reach their destination, and more false events that must be verified by an InfoSec professional, leading to unnecessary user frustration and unnecessary costs, and wasted IT resources, which are limited, to begin with.

 It is not that sandboxes are somehow defective, or that AI is a bad technology.
 The problem is that the nature of such technologies creates a compromise between security and usability, enabling the improvement of one only at the expense of the other.